Powerlearnproject/se-day1-assignment-peshy04/README.md

 Compare and contrast the Waterfall and Agile methodologies.
+Provide examples of scenarios where each would be appropriate.

+approach -
-Provide examples of scenarios where each would be appropriate. approach waterfall follows a linear sequential process whare each phase must be completed before the next begins while agile is an iterative and flexible following for continous feedback and adjustments. flexibility waterfall is rigid and best for well defined projects with stable requirements while agile adaptive making it ideal for projects with evolving requirements. delivery waterfall delivers a complete product at the end of the development cycle while agile delibers work in small increments providing frequent updates. testing waterfallm conducts testing after development is complete whilw agile incorporates testing continously throughout development.
+waterfall follows a linear sequential process whare each phase must be completed before the next begins while agile is an iterative and flexible following for continous feedback and adjustments. flexibility - waterfall is rigid and best for well defined projects with stable requirements while agile adaptive making it ideal for projects with evolving requirements. delivery - waterfall delivers a complete product at the end of the development cycle while agile delibers work in small increments providing frequent updates. testing- waterfall conducts testing after development is complete whilw agile incorporates testing continously throughout development.

 waterfall example : a government project with strict regulations and fixed requirements such as tax filing system.